 Please understand that some staff are teleworking and may have limited access to regular mail, paper files and office phones.
 With this in mind, we ask that our customers use email whenever possible to communicate with staff and to submit permit-required documents and plan review submittals electronically.

 The Operator Certification program is launching a new computer-based format for all Operator Certification exams.
 Additional information regarding the new exam format, applications and registration can be found at Operator Certification Exams.

 Temporary Changes to Procedures for WPDES Permit Public Hearings

 Public Hearing Locations

-In response to the COVID-19 public health emergency and the Governor's Safer at Home mandate, the DNR will be hosting public hearings for Wisconsin Pollutant Discharge Elimination System (WPDES) permits via a remote, virtual connection made available to the public via the options listed in the public notice document.
+In response to the COVID-19 public health emergency, the DNR will be hosting public hearings for Wisconsin Pollutant Discharge Elimination System (WPDES) permits via a remote, virtual connection made available to the public via the options listed in the public notice document.
 Virtual hearings will be recorded.

 For questions about how to connect remotely, please contact Stephen Nehring.